 This means a couple of things:

 First off, this means you have to have a record.
 You can not estimate.
-You cannot say that I drive 100% for business so every mile counts.
-It is NECESSARY that you have a DAILY record.

 What is the best way to track miles as a delivery driver for Grubhub Doordash Uber Eats, Postmates or other gig apps?